 Kuang Si Falls is the reason why we visited Laos in the first place.
-A year ago, my wife saw these pictures of Kuang Si and was completely enamored by its gorgeous, turquoise-blue colours!
-So, naturally we planned a holiday to Laos with the primary goal of visiting the falls.
+A year ago, my wife saw these pictures of Kuang Si and was completely enamoured by its gorgeous, turquoise-blue colours!
+So, naturally, we planned a holiday to Laos with the primary goal of visiting the falls.

 Facts about Kuang Si Falls

-Kuang Si Falls (often also referred to as Kuang Xi Falls or Tat Kuang Si Waterfalls) is a multi-tiered waterfall located approximately 29 kilometers outside Luang Prabang.
+Kuang Si Falls (often also referred to as Kuang Xi Falls or Tat Kuang Si Waterfalls) is a multi-tiered waterfall located approximately 29 kilometres outside Luang Prabang.

 The falls are open daily from 8 AM to 5:30 PM.
 The entrance fee is 20,000 Kip (approx. USD 2.25).